AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

       requires a dimensionless temperature parameter ``<species_name>.theta``, where theta is equal to kb*T/(m*c^2), where kb is the Boltzmann constant, and m is the mass of the species.
 It also includes the optional parameter ``<species_name>.beta`` where beta is equal to v/c.
-The plasma will be initialized to move at velocity beta*c in the positive ``<species_name>.direction = 'x', 'y', 'z'`` direction.
+The plasma will be initialized to move at velocity beta*c in the ``<species_name>.drift_vel_dir = (+/-) 'x', 'y', 'z'`` direction.
+Please leave no whitespace between the sign and the character on input.
+A direction without a sign will be treated as positive.
 The MJ distribution will be initialized in the moving frame using the Sobol method, and then the distribution will be transformed to the simulation frame using the flipping method.
       Both the Sobol and the flipping method can be found in Zenitani 2015 (Phys.
 Plasmas 22, 042116).

       Please take notice that particles initialized with this setting can be relativistic in two ways.
       In the simulation frame, they can drift with a relativistic speed beta.
 Then, in the drifting